Skip to Main Content

 The grantor would receive an annuity from the trust for a certain number of years.
 The annuity may be paid in a fixed dollar amount or as a specific percentage of the initial value of the trust’s assets.
 If income from the GRAT each year is not enough to pay the annuity, trust principal must be used to make the payments.
 This helps to ensure that the grantor receives a steady stream of income.

 When the GRAT is initially funded, the Internal Revenue Service considers it to be a gift to the beneficiary of a remainder interest.
-To value the remainder interest, the property in the trust is assumed to grow at a federally established rate, set monthly, called the 7520 rate.
+To value the remainder interest, the property in the trust is assumed to grow at a federally established rate, set monthly, called the Section 7520 rate.
+Assets contributed to the GRAT should have the potential for appreciation above the Section 7520 rate.
 Other valuation factors may include the age of the business owner when the trust is created, the number of years that the owner will receive the annuity, and whether the remainder beneficiaries are members of the owner’s family.
-A GRAT is a powerful tool in a low-interest rate environment.
+In addition, closely held stock contributed to a GRAT may receive favorable minority, marketability, and control discounts that allows a greater transfer at a reduced gift tax value.

 It should be noted that a valuation of the closely held stock must be completed for purposes of establishing a GRAT.
 It may also be required if the GRAT distributes closely held stock back to the grantor to meet the annuity payment (if the business is appreciating rapidly but not paying a shareholder distribution or dividend).
+A benefit of this approach is that as a grantor trust, the distribution of appreciated stock to pay the annuity to the grantor would not incur a taxable gain.
 It is a complex process that requires expert advice.

-If you own a business that you wish to pass on to your heirs, a GRAT is certainly worth taking a look at.
-But keep in mind that a GRAT is just one of any number of tools that can be used as part of a broader strategic estate planning process, and you should be sure to consult with your estate, tax, and financial planning professionals.
+If you own a business that you wish to pass on to your heirs, a GRAT is certainly worth looking at.
+But keep in mind that GRAT is just one of any number of tools that can be used as part of a broader strategic estate planning process, and you should be sure to consult with your estate, tax, and financial planning professionals.

 This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service or as a determination that any investment strategy is suitable for a specific investor.
 Investors should seek financial advice regarding the suitability of any investment strategy based on their objectives, financial situations, and particular needs.
 This article is not designed or intended to provide financial, tax, legal, accounting, investment, or other professional advice since such advice always requires consideration of individual circumstances.
 If professional advice is needed, the services of a professional advisor should be sought.